-where εO is the error in ocean C uptake and it is estimated from the atmospheric potential oxygen to be approximately 1.3 PgC yr-1 as the average 2σ error reported from Ishidoya et al. (2012) and (Manning and Keeling, 2006).
+where εO is the error in ocean C uptake and it is estimated from the atmospheric potential oxygen to be approximately 1.3 PgC yr-1 as the average 2σ uncertainty reported from Ishidoya et al. (2012) and (Manning and Keeling, 2006).
 Thus time invariant random normally distributed error (± εO) is added to each year of C uptake in each of the ocean biogeochemical models included in our analysis.
 For our analysis we considered ocean C uptake estimates from 5 independent ocean biogeochemical models- 1.)
 Nucleus for European Modeling of the Ocean (NEMO), 2.)
 Laboratory of Science and Climate of the Environment (LSCE), 3.)
 Community Climate System Model (CCSM-BEC), 4.)
 Norwegian Ocean Biogeochemical Model (MICOM-HAMOCC ), 5.)
 Max Planck Institute (MPI-MET), that have all been included in the Global Carbon Projects 2013 assessment (Le Quéré et al., 2013).
 For each model, the random error term (εO) was added at each time step for a total of 900 realization of C uptake with error for each model for a grand total of 4500 realizations across models (Fig. 6).
 It should be noted that in order to calculate the ocean C uptake and its uncertainty from atmospheric measurements of O2/N2 fossil fuel emission estimates are required to constraint the ‘atmospheric potential oxygen’, thus the εO and the εF terms are not entirely independent.
 Nonetheless, O2/N2 measurements provide a measure of error which can be applied to individual climate model simulations.
 These ocean C uptake realizations were then subtracted from our global uptake to infer net land uptake, according to: